greenelab/meta-review/manuscript.md

 ![
 **Deep Review contributions by author over time.**
 The total words added to the Deep Review by each author is plotted over time (final values in parentheses).
-These statistics were extracted from git commit diffs of the manuscript's markdown source.
+These statistics were extracted from git commit diffs of the manuscript's Markdown source.
 This figure reveals the composition of written contributions to the manuscript at every point in its history.
 Deep Review was initiated in August 2016, and the first complete manuscript was released as a preprint [@tJKvnIaZ] in May 2017.
 While the article was under review, we continued to maintain the project and accepted new contributions.